Lola Albright: Music

 Columbia Records signed Albright as a vocalist, leading to the release of her album Lola Wants You in 1957.
 Albright's subsequent role on Peter Gunn and her performances singing on that series led directly to her second album, Dreamsville (1959), which was arranged by Henry Mancini and featured his orchestra.
 Albright is one of the few nonmovie-soundtrack singers for whom Mancini arranged.

 Recognition

 In 1959, Albright was nominated for the Emmy Award for Best Supporting Actress (Continuing Character) in a Dramatic Series for her work on Peter Gunn.
 In 1966, she won the Silver Bear for Best Actress award at the 16th Berlin International Film Festival for her role in Lord Love a Duck.

 Personal life

 Albright married and divorced three times.
-Her first marriage, to Cleveland radio announcer Warren Dean, occurred in 1944.
+Her first marriage, to Cleveland radio announcer Warren K. Deem, occurred in 1944.
 They divorced in 1949.
 From 1951 to 1958, her second husband was actor Jack Carson, who had been her co-star in The Good Humor Man (1950).
 (Another source says that they married August 1, 1952, and divorced November 10, 1958.)
-Her third marriage was to Bill Chadney, who played Emmett, the piano player on Peter Gunn.
-They married on May 19, 1961, and divorced in 1975.
+Albright was married to musician Bill Chadney, who played her pianist at the bar called Mother's on Peter Gunn, from 1961 to 1971.